As one of the top three sharpest peaks in Hong Kong, High Junk Peak is perhaps the most challenging yet most rewarding hike in HK.

 The best way to hike High Junk Peak is to start from north to south of the mountain range.
 The actual peak is midway, maybe 1.5 hours into the hike.

 The High Junk Peak hiking route starts near Ng Fai Tin in Clear Water Bay.
-Then, the point-to-point trail will end near the Tin Hau Temple near Clear Water Bay Golf and Country Club.
+Then, the point-to-point trail will end near Tin Hau Temple near Clear Water Bay Golf and Country Club.

 - Difficulty: intermediate to difficult (steep going up and down the peak)